quixio/quix-docs/docs/get-started/produce.md

     }

 def main():
-    # Create a Producer to send data to the topic
+    # create a Producer to send data to the topic
     with app.get_producer() as producer:
         while True:
             # Get the current CPU and memory usage
             message = get_cpu_load()
             print("CPU load: ", message["cpu_load"])

-            # Produce message to the topic
+            # publish a message to the output topic
             producer.produce(
             topic=output_topic.name,
                 key="server-1-cpu",